 Home » Die, Investment & Sand Cast Process

 When considering parts to be manufactured using a casting process, you must understand each process’s strengths and limitations to select the process that fits your unique requirements Engineering/Design, Manufacturing, and COST.
-This selection of a casting process is especially important in the casting industry because casting factories typically only offer one type of process.
-Selection of the process that does not fit your unique needs could cost you an exorbitant amount of $s.
-The three processes discussed on this webpage are Sand Casting, Dies Casting, and Investment Casting.
-We will discuss how the casting process works and then give you the strengths and limitations to give you a perspective on where to start.
+This casting process selection is essential in the casting industry because casting factories typically only offer one type of process.
+Selection of the process that does not fit your unique needs could cost you an excessive amount of $s.
+The three processes discussed on this webpage are Sand Casting, Die Casting, and Investment Casting.
+We will discuss how the casting process works and then give you the strengths and limitations to provide you with a perspective on where to start.

-There are numerous kinds of sand we tat we will not cover here because they are more product application-focused but make sure to ask your supplier about the bents and drawbacks; they supply
+There are numerous kinds of sand that we will not cover here because they are more product application-focused but make sure to ask your supplier about the bents and drawbacks; they supply

-For more complex patterns, you might need a “core,” which is an internal cavity.
-These casting cores are normally made from a resin base air or heat dried sand utilizing a steel mold to make.
-These are put in the pattern then, after casting, cleaned out of the cavities.
+You might need a “core,” which forms an internal cavity for more complex patterns.
+These casting cores are typically made from a resin base air or heat dried sand utilizing a steel mold to create.
+The cores are installed in the pattern then, after casting, cleaned out of the cavities.

-First, in the sand casting process, the flask will be put on a flat surface like a heavy flat board.
+First, the flask will be put on a flat surface like a heavy flat board in the sand casting process.
 Then ½ of the pattern is placed flat on a board, and the flask is filled with sand and packed and skimmed flat.
 This process forms the drag, and then it is flipped over.

 Second, the top flask is put on top of the bottom, aligned with pins.
 The other half of the pattern is placed on top of the first half in the drag, usually aligned with pins or bolts.
 This is the ” Cope,” and these halves are now filled with sand and packed, forming the cope for the sand casting.